 The Dipole Trend was discovered in 2015 by drilling approximately 25 kilometres southwest of Lac 50 deposit.
-Uranium mineralization was encountered in all 9 holes and clearly demonstrates that Lac 50-type uranium mineralization can exist in other trends on the Angilak Property.
-Follow-up till, boulder and trench sampling in 2016 confirmed that the high-grade polymetallic U-Cu-Ag-Au (Pt-Pd) mineralization also occurs midway between Lac 50 and Dipole, in the Yat Target Area.
+Uranium mineralization was encountered in all 9 holes and clearly demonstrates that Lac 50-type uranium mineralization exists along other trends on the Angilak Property.
+Follow-up till, boulder and trench sampling in 2016 confirmed that high-grade polymetallic U-Cu-Ag-Au (Pt-Pd) mineralization also occurs midway between Lac 50 and Dipole, in the Yat Target Area.